dang1840/SEIS635FinalProject/README.md

   .
 As a user, I want to able to mute the game music, so that I can play the game in silent.

   .
 As a user, I want the game to keep tracking the scores between me and my friend, so that I can know who is winning the game.

   .
+As a user, I want the game to delete the Player vs Player record when I quit the mode, so I can play against another friend.

+  .
 As a user, I want the game to have an exit button, so that I can close the game.

   .
 As a user, I want the game to show me the option to contnue playing or quit the game, so that I can continue to play or quit whenever I want to.

-  .
-As a user,

-  .
-As a user,